 The Office of Information Technology is pleased to welcome Elizabeth Leake as the new director of Research Computing Services.

-Leake is a high-performance computing consultant, correspondent, and advocate with more than 15 years of experience.
+Leake is a high performance computing (HPC) consultant, correspondent, and advocate with more than 15 years of experience serving the global HPC and data science industries.
 Leake holds a BFA in graphic design from the University of Illinois.
-In 2012, she founded STEM-Trek, a global, grassroots nonprofit organization that supports scholarly travel and workforce development opportunities for scholars from underserved and underrepresented regions.
+In 2012, she founded STEM-Trek, a global, grassroots nonprofit organization that supports scholarly travel and workforce development opportunities for HPC-curious science, technology, engineering, and mathematics (STEM) scholars from underserved and underrepresented regions.

 As a program director, Leake has mentored hundreds of early-career professionals who are breaking cultural barriers in an effort to accelerate scientific and engineering discoveries.
 Her multinational programs have specific themes that resonate with global stakeholders, such as food security data science, blockchain for social good, cybersecurity/risk mitigation, and more.
 Her efforts drew recognition when STEM-Trek received the 2016 and 2017 HPCwire Editors’ Choice and 2020 Readers’ Choice Awards for Workforce Diversity and Inclusion Leadership.